List of The Seven Deadly Sins characters: Zhivago

-A werefox who was imprisoned in Aberdeen Prison and who raised Ban in his youth and taught him how to steal.
-He treated Ban like his own son.
+Zhivago (ジバゴ, Jibago) is a werefox thief that Ban met while imprisoned in Aberdeen Prison as a boy.
+After escaping together, he taught Ban how to steal and treated him like a son.
 He also told Ban of the Fountain of Youth in the Fairy King's Forest.
-One day, he was forced to choose to save either Ban from people who had captured him, or his son Selion from a group of hunters.
-He chose the latter but came too late and Selion died in his arms, and as a result, he believed he had lost them both.

-30 years later, Ban and Jericho find him fallen ill and on the brink of death, and after he tells them his story, Ban recognises him and reveals his identity to his foster father.
-After a brief, but heartwarming reunion, Zhivago passes away.
-He later sacrifices his soul to save Ban's soul from being eaten by Galand, despite knowing that he would never see his son Selion again as a result.
+One day, Zhivago was forced to choose to save either Ban from people who caught him thieving, or his son Selion from a group of hunters.
+He chose the latter but arrived too late and Selion died in his arms, and as a result, he believed he had lost them both.
+30 years later, Ban and Jericho find him fallen ill and on the brink of death, and after he tells them his story, Ban recognizes him and reveals his identity to his foster father.
+After a brief, heartwarming reunion, Zhivago passes away.
+He later sacrifices his soul to save Ban's soul from being eaten by Galland, despite knowing that he would never see his son Selion again as a result.